Can

 at different rates.
 Some, such as Le

-as steam - disappearing seconds shortly after exiting the smoke
+- disappearing seconds shortly after exiting the smoke machine nozzle,

-in hot environments.
-It all depends on the application and the smoke
+even in very hot environments.
+It all depends on the application and

-machine you are using, but if the smoke machine is in a theatre
+the smoke machine you are using, but if the smoke machine is in

-or other location where ventilation is an issue, a fairly quick
+a theatre or other location where ventilation is an issue, a fairly

-dispersing fluid should be used so that the location doesn't get
+quick dispersing fluid should be used so that the location doesn't

-fogged up too quickly.
-A nightclub would normally use a long lasting
+get fogged up too quickly.
+A nightclub would normally use a long

-fluid so the smoke picks out light beams and so that they don't
+lasting fluid so the smoke picks out light beams and so that they

-have to keep activating the smoke machine which tends to bring attention
+don't have to keep activating the smoke machine which tends to bring

 How long